 Things to do during Compton Castle Tudor Days

 Tin Box Tot and Baby made a beeline for the various Tudor games on the lawn outside the castle and in the interior courtyard.
 Their croquet, coit and skittles skills would do with some work but they were masters of the cup and ball.

 This was the absolute highlight of our visit for the girls who would wander around in princess dresses all day of they could.
 However, Compton Castle’s extensive dressing up wardrobe isn’t reserved for children alone.
 There’s also a large collection of adult outfits.
 Many of the volunteers were also dressed up in Tudor garb which really added to the atmosphere.

 This crafty activity in the Great Hall was a bit beyond Baby but there were some fabulous pieces of weaving being produced by other visitors while it drizzled a bit outside.

 Dotted around the castle were lots of small plaques with Tudor nursery rhymes.
 Unsurprisingly many of them were familiar.
 It’s amazing how these little tales and sayings stand the test of time.

 Other family activities at Compton Castle

 Always available to do at Compton Castle are: a walk around the small formal gardens; spotting furry and not so furry reminders of the family crest on the children’s squirrel trail; and finding out more about the castle’s most famous resident, Sir Humphrey Gilbert, in a video shown in the Tudor kitchen.

-Compton Castle Tudor Days are happening on Thursdays during the 2017 school summer holidays.
-Check details and opening times on the National Trust website.
-If you’re looking for other National Trust properties in South Devon check out our posts about Saltram House and Coleton Fishacre.
+To find out when Compton Castle Tudor Days are happening during the school summer holidays check details and opening times on the National Trust website.
+If you’re looking for other National Trust properties in South Devon check out our posts about Saltram House, Coleton Fishacre and Greenway National Trust.